seratch/chatgpt-on-deno/README.md

 Once you're done with development, you can deploy the production version of your app to Slack hosting using `slack deploy`.
-Also, please don't forget setting the DeepL API token for the deployed app.
+Also, please don't forget setting the OpenAI API key for the deployed app.

 ```zsh
 $ slack deploy